Which Thistles Are Edible?

 2. Cardoon (Cynara cardunculus)

-The cardoon, a close cousin of the artichoke, is eaten for its stalks.
+You can eat the stalks of the cardoon which is a close cousin of the artichoke.
 The stalks resemble celery but require trimming and long cooking to become tender.
 Cardoons are a traditional ingredient in some Mediterranean winter dishes.
 If you want to try cooking cardoon, look for a traditional Italian recipe like those at La Cucina Italiana.

 3. Bull Thistle (Cirsium vulgare)

 Surprisingly, this extremely prickly plant is edible in parts.
 The peeled stems and roots can be cooked and eaten, although the yield is small and the process is tedious.
-And although I’ve read that they’re edible, I’ve never actually tried them—and honestly, they may not be worth the effort.
+And although I’ve read that they’re edible, I’ve never actually tried them—and honestly, they may not be worth your time.

 4. Other Cirsium species

 Some native thistles in the Cirsium genus are edible when young, especially the stems and roots.
 These require precise identification and careful handling.
-Many people choose not to forage them because the prep work is pretty labor-intensive.
+Lots of people won’t forage them because the prep work is a pain in the butt.
 I’d skip it.

 Wild thistle with purple flower